Allegheny Mountain String Project

-Scholarships are available through funding from the Alleghany Foundation, Bath County Arts Association, the Highland County Arts Council, the Bolar Ruritan Club and private donations.
+Scholarships are available through funding from the Alleghany Foundation, Bath County Arts Association, the Community Foundation of Central Blue Ridge, the Highland County Arts Council, the Bolar Ruritan Club and private donations.

-Activities take place at Garth Newel Music Center in Hot Springs, the Highland Center in Monterey, and the Clifton Forge School of the Arts.
+Activities take place at Garth Newel Music Center in Hot Springs, the Highland Center in Monterey, and the Clifton Forge School of the Arts in Clifton Forge.

 Garth Newel Music Center at 540.839.5018.